enCore Energy (CVE:EU) Trading Down 45.6% – What’s Next?

 enCore Energy Trading Down 45.6 %

-In other news, Director William Morris Sheriff sold 10,000 shares of enCore Energy stock in a transaction dated Tuesday, December 31st.
-The stock was sold at an average price of C$4.94, for a total value of C$49,392.00.
-Insiders sold 58,000 shares of company stock worth $296,520 in the last three months.
-2.12% of the stock is owned by company insiders.
+In related news, Director William Morris Sheriff sold 10,000 shares of enCore Energy stock in a transaction on Tuesday, December 31st.
+The shares were sold at an average price of C$4.94, for a total transaction of C$49,392.00.
+Insiders own 2.12% of the company’s stock.

 enCore Energy Company Profile